clumsyspeedboat/Graph-database-Analytics-Neo4j/Metaprotein Dataset/Readme.md

 # Dataset : Metaprotein

 You will find five files in this folder.
-A short descrption of the dataset and how to use it is written below:
+A short descrption of the files and the dataset is written below:

 ## proteinlist.csv
 This csv file contain 1999 proteins with their names, ids, metaproteins, taxids and accessions